na-na-hi/renget/archive/windowsinstallguide.md

 B) C:\Users\Username\AppData
 The AppData folder is hidden, just type it into the path field, some game devs store saves here even though they really shouldn't.

+You can also using something like https://www.gamesave-manager.com to backup your game saves.

 ######Step 1: Download and verify you have a legitimate Windows ISO
 This guide uses IoT LTSC but the same steps apply to any non-VolumeLicense Enterprise/Education/Workstation edition of Windows.